 Improvements are needed to the collection of annual catch and effort data to monitor the fisheries.
-See Section 17.5 for further details.

 11.6.
 Compliance

 Evaluation will include time spent attending to enforcement of the fisheries, counts of infractions by type, and counts of prosecutions initiated.
 Patrol hours will measure effort to achieve compliance, for monitoring of fishing activity outside of daily fishing time limits and for assessing closure compliance.
 It should be noted that low numbers of violations may be indicative of a successful proactive program, establishing a visible presence of enforcement authority as a deterrent to non-compliance.